RishirajKohli/real-time-chat-app/README.md

-## Socket.io based chat application that lets you join rooms and chat with multiple people in real time.
-Built using Node.js and Socket.io
+## Websockets based chat application that lets you join rooms and chat with multiple people in real time.
+Built using Socket.io and Node.js

 ### Local Setup